silmae/desmiler/README.md

 * scan.py: For desmiling the result of a single scanning session.
 	See the file documentation for details.
 * frame_inspector.py: Inspect frames visually with matplotlib plots.
-	Inspected frame can be overlayed with circle fit and line fit data.
+	Inspected frame can be overlaid with circle fit and line fit data.
 	Band pass can also be plotted.
 * cube_inspector.py: Interactive cube inspection tool.
 See more below.
-* test_main.py: Usage exampels.
+* test_main.py: Usage examples.
 * spectral_line.py: SpectralLine objects represent a single spectral line of a frame.
 * curve_fit.py: Optimization for circle and line fits used by SpectralLine.